Postgresql Loading data

 The table data types is not optimal for some columns and we are missing a primary key

-This dataset is a good example of real world datasets that are never perfect.
+This is a good reflection of real world datasets that are never perfect.

 In this document we get a sense of the data, deal with some anomalies and transform the table with more appropriate data types.

-We also leverage the postGIS / earthdistance extension for spatial data.
+We also leverage the postGIS extension for spatial data. (in fact that is more complex than previously expected we’ll see why)

 data analysis